PasqualeMainolfi/Qubx/README.md

 Related paper: P. Mainolfi, Qubx: a Rust Library for Queue-Based Multithreaded Real-Time Parallel Audio Streams Processing and Managment, Dafx24, Surrey UK, 2024.

+>**Version 0.2.1**

+- Bug fixes
+- Optimization of signals and envelope modules
+- New!
+Add table module.
+This module allows you to write and read tables

 >**Version 0.2.0**

 - Prepare Qubx to receive modules
 - New!
 Add signals module.
-This module allow you to generate raw signals (Sine, Saw, Triangle, Square, Phasor, Pulse)
+This module allows you to generate raw signals (Sine, Saw, Triangle, Square, Phasor, Pulse)
 - New!
 Add envelopes module.
-This module allow you to create and generate envelope shapes
+This module allows you to create and generate envelope shapes
 - New!
 Add interp module.
-This module allow you to implement Linear, Cubic and Hermite interpolation
+This module allows you to implement Linear, Cubic and Hermite interpolation
 - New!
 Add convolution module.
-This methos allow you to use inside, outside and fft convolution
+This methos allows you to use inside, outside and fft convolution
 - Add qubx types module
 - Changed the way arguments are passed to the `.start()` function on Matser, Duples and Dsp Process.
 Now you can use `ProcessArg` for Master and Duplex and `DspProcessArgs` for DspProcess